visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/ContourPlot.rst

 Contour Plot
 ~~~~~~~~~~~~

-This plot, shown in, displays the location of values for scalar variables
+This plot, shown in :numref:`Figure %s <contourplot>`, displays the
+location of values for scalar variables like density or pressure using
-like density or pressure using lines for 2D plots and surfaces for 3D plots.
+lines for 2D plots and surfaces for 3D plots.
+In visualization terms,
-In visualization terms, these plots are isosurfaces.
-VisIt's Contour plot
+these plots are isosurfaces.
+VisIt's Contour plot allows you to specify
-allows you to specify the number of contours to display as well as the
+the number of contours to display as well as the colors and opacities
-colors and opacities of the contours.
+of the contours.

 .. _contourplot: